eclipse-rdf4j/rdf4j/site/content/documentation/programming/shacl.md

 Implicit `sh:targetClass` is supported for nodes that are `rdfs:Class` and either of `sh:PropertyShape` or `sh:NodeShape`.
 Validation for all nodes, equivalent to `owl:Thing` or `rdfs:Resource` in an environment with a reasoner, can be enabled by setting `setUndefinedTargetValidatesAllSubjects(true)`.

-`sh:path` is limited to single predicate paths, eg. `ex:age` or a single inverse path.
+`sh:path` is limited to single predicate paths, e.g. `ex:age` or a single inverse path.
 Sequence paths, alternative paths and the like are not supported.

 Nested `sh:property` is not supported.